-On the other hand, if you’ve got multiple streams of traffic, some of them being passive, you can still get traffic and thus sales that month.
+If you have multiple streams of traffic, some of them passive, you can still get traffic and thus sales that month.
 If you can get your content to rank on Google, you can almost guarantee a steady stream of traffic.

 Can you DIY SEO?

 You don’t need to pay an expert to optimize your site if you’ve got the time and drive to do it yourself.
 You can lay down the foundation for a strong SEO strategy on your own, and it doesn’t have to be headache inducing, either.

 This guide will walk you through the foundations, but if you already consider yourself a pro, you can find more advanced strategies here.

 Here’s where things might get confusing: Your friend, who may rank on the top of Google for a certain search term, may claim to know nothing about SEO.
 And that’s because most people are performing at least the very basic steps of optimizing their sites on accident.